-With a rise in the prevalence of hospital-acquired infection (HAI) rates and the escalating emphasis in this area linking federal reimbursements to performance, hospitals have amplified their focus on new ways to combat this issue.
+As COVID-19 has taken over hospitals coupled with a rise of hospital-acquired infection (HAI) rates and the escalating emphasis in this area linking federal reimbursements to performance, hospitals have amplified their focus on new ways to combat the spread of disease.
 In addition to rigorous personal hygiene protocol, the industry has seen an increased focus on more thorough cleaning by Environmental Services with the expanded use of accelerated hydrogen peroxide products, bleach and other similar disinfectant products.
 In addition, ultraviolet (UV) disinfection technology is increasing in use and acceptance in the healthcare industry.
 While the cost of this technology can appear prohibitive, with equipment ranging from $10,000 to $120,000, the potential reduction in infection rates can justify the price tag.

 According to the CDC, 1 in 20 patients will incur an HAI during the course of their hospital stay at an estimated cost of $1,000-$25,000 apiece.1 Stubborn, hard-to-control microorganisms such as methicillin-resistant Staphylococcus aureus (MRSA), Clostridium difficile (C. diff), and vancomycin-resistant enterococci (VRE) have become prevalent in the hospital environment and intensify the HAI issue.
 One study of the Pennsylvania Healthcare Cost Containment Council showed that of the patients who acquired an infection during their hospital stay, 29.8% were readmitted within 30 days for an infection or complication.
 Of the patients without an HAI, 6.2% were readmitted within 30 days for an infection or complication.2 Fortunately, UV disinfection technology is showing promise in the treatment of patient rooms and sterile surgical environments.